-Proceeds in an amount equal to costs of issuance shall be deposited in the Bond Issuance Expense Account of the Construction Fund.
-The remaining proceeds of the Bonds shall be deposited in the Construction Account of the Construction Fund and used to pay costs of construction.
+Proceeds in an amount equal to interest on the original bonds through July 15, 2020 shall be deposited in the 2018 Bond Interest Account of the Construction Fund.
+Proceeds in an amount equal to costs of issuance shall be deposited in the 2018 Bond Issuance Expense Account of the Construction Fund.
+The remaining proceeds of the Bonds shall be deposited in the 2018 Construction Account of the Construction Fund and used to pay costs of construction.